brikis98/yevgeniy-brikman-homepage/_posts/2023-12-09-the-last-mile.md

 ## The good

-- More fast paced writing, without the weird hiccups of the first book in the series.
+- More fast-paced writing, without the weird hiccups of the first book in the series.

 - More mildly interesting detective work and crime solving.